box/box-python-sdk-gen/docs/legal_hold_policy_assignments.md

 /file_version_legal_holds` API can be used to fetch current and past versions of files held within the legacy architecture.

+This endpoint does not support returning any content that is on hold due to a Custodian collaborating on a Hub.

 The `GET /legal_hold_policy_assignments?policy_id={id}` API can be used to find a list of policy assignments for a given policy ID.